iterative/dvc.org/content/docs/command-reference/commit.md

-The `dvc commit` command is useful for several scenarios, when data already tracked by DVC changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when manually editing or generating DVC <abbr>outputs</abbr>; or to force update the `dvc.lock` or `.dvc` files without reproducing stages or pipelines.
+The `dvc commit` command is useful for several scenarios, when data already tracked by DVC changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when force updating the `dvc.lock` or `.dvc` files without reproducing stages or pipelines; when adding already existing <abbr>outputs</abbr> to a stage that missing from `dvc.yaml`; or when manually editing or generating DVC outputs.
 These scenarios are further detailed below.

 - Code or data for a stage is under active development, with multiple iterations (experiments) in code, configuration, or data.
 Use the `--no-commit` option of